toainn92/UFOs/README.md

 To filter data based on two different category, the user can type in two fields and press the Enter key.
 Below is the data filtered by the "Date" of 1/5/2010" and "State" of "ca"
 ![](Resources/Filter_by_Date_and_State.PNG)

+By clicking "UFO Sightings" at the top left corner, the table and filters can be reset so a new data search can be completed.
 ![](Resources/Restart_Filter.PNG)

 ## Summary